drbluetongue/eunoscosmo/Gearbox/readme.md

 In short, the Cosmo gearbox has an additional Lockup solenoid (which is on-off), which feeds the main PWM controlled solenoid.

 That link also contains desired line pressures, which is useful for when building a custom transmission controller.

+Our gearboxes have a port on the side of the gearbox which is designed for a diagnostic pressure sensor for testing.
+We can use this to add a line pressure sensor!